- About Us

-Provision of public access to historical documents: IMES holds Bank of Japan documents in the archive due to their historical, cultural, and academic importance.
-The Archive provides public access to these documents.
-(Most of the documents are available only in Japanese.)
+Provision of public access to historical documents: IMES holds Bank of Japan documents in the archives due to their historical, cultural, and academic importance.
+The Archives provides public access to these documents (Most of the documents are available only in Japanese).

 IMES has been collecting and studying Japanese currencies dating from ancient times until today, as well as a variety of foreign currencies and materials related to money.
 In the Currency Museum, visitors can view authentic coins and notes, reference materials, and research papers.
 Some of the historical materials are publicly available mainly in the form of microfilm.